dfrankland/sous-vide/README.md

 An object with properties of different API commands to be sent to Anova's REST API.
 Each command calls `anova.rest.sendCommand` with the proper URL, HTTP method, and `POST` body if required and returns a promise.
+[Check out the docs][4] to understand more about the available commands.

 #### `anova.rest.constants`